KocourKuba/proiptv/Readme.md

 Universal **Dune HD** plugin with M3U playlist and XMLTV EPG support.
 Also, it has many presets for the most popular IPTV providers.

-Minimal firmware revision supported by the current version of the plugin (7.x) is R22.
+Minimal firmware revision supported by the current version of the plugin (8.x) is R22.
+Some features available only for R24

 For devices (Android-based), with a revision lower than R22, the latest version is [6.2.1358](https://github.com/KocourKuba/proiptv/releases/tag/6.2.1358) Strongly recommend to update firmware to r22